-Critical Budgeting Error by State Government- What Could it Mean for BC
+Critical Budgeting Error by State Government- What it Could Mean for BC

 The Washington State Board of Community and Technical Colleges (SBCTC) is currently fighting the possible loss of $28 million in governmental funds after a critical budgeting error by the Office of Financial Management (OFM).